-There is one attachment to the SF-424, the Site Worksheet (required).
 Some of the information requested on the Site Worksheets such as population and congressional districts can be obtained at the US Census web site.
 Further guidance on navigating the US Census website is available in Appendix B.

-The application must be signed by an authorized representative of the organization who has the authority to commit the organization's resources to carry out the project for the term of the grant.
-If the application is submitted through Grants.gov, the person submitting the application must be the authorized representative.
-If the authorized representative is not a corporate officer, evidence must be included that demonstrates that the signer has authority to obligate the organization.
+The paper application must be signed by an authorized representative of the organization who has the authority to commit the organization's resources to carry out the project for the term of the grant.
+If the application is submitted through Grants.gov, the person submitting the application must be an authorized representative.